A Closer Look at Alimony & Spousal Support

 Gwinnett Alimony Attorney

 We believe in finding real solutions for our clients.
-We are experienced trial attorneys and our firm will aggressively represent you in court when the situation warrants.
-We encourage our clients to seek a reasonable solution to the issues in their divorce and, while extremely challenging, to look at their divorce as a business decision rather than an avenue to destroy their spouse.
+We are experienced trial attorneys and our law firm will aggressively represent you in court when the situation warrants.
+We encourage our clients to seek a reasonable solution to the issues in their divorce and, while extremely challenging, to look at their divorce as a business decision rather than an avenue to destroy their former spouse.
 Our goal in representing you is to minimize harm, find the best solution for your situation, and work toward resolving your divorce in an efficient and compassionate manner.

 At Spooner and Associates, we are well versed in the factors used to determine alimony and our divorce attorneys have experience in the courts of Gwinnett, Forsyth, Hall, Barrow, Banks, Fulton and other North Georgia Counties.